data-apis/array-api/spec/API_specification/array_object.md

 (method-to_device)=
 ### to\_device(self, device, /, *, stream=None)

-Copy the array from the device it currently resides to the specified `device`.
+Copy the array from the device on which it currently resides to the specified `device`.

 #### Parameters